HyItsAngela/DATA.4380.Spring.2024/Homework/MarketingResponse/README.md

 #### Performance Evaluation

-* Evaluation metrics are imported such as the log loss, accuracy score, classification score.
-The ROC curve and AUC measurement were also imported and then placed into a function for comparison of multiple models.
+* Evaluation metrics are imported such as the accuracy score and classification score.
 * Run the notebooks.